LoganReyn/CheckersGame/README.md

 ## Demonstrations

 ### Main Game Overview

+This video provides a complete walkthrough of the gameplay for our Checkers game.
+It covers all the key features, including how to move pieces, jump over opponents, and how the game progresses toward the end.
+Watch to get an understanding of the game's rules, interface, and mechanics.

 [![Gameplay Overview](https://img.youtube.com/vi/7wZ5xsW7RjA/0.jpg)](https://www.youtube.com/watch?v=7wZ5xsW7RjA)

 ### Random Game Simulation

+In this demonstration, a random series of moves is simulated to showcase how the game handles different types of moves and board configurations.
+This can help you understand how the game logic works.
+It's also somewhat interesting.

 [![Gameplay Overview](https://img.youtube.com/vi/xpmO6uAdkto/0.jpg)](https://www.youtube.com/watch?v=xpmO6uAdkto)

 ## Technical-Diagram

 The technical diagram illustrates the structure and relationships within the Checkers game codebase.
 Created using PlantUML, the diagram highlights the main classes, methods, and their interactions, providing a somewhat clear overview of the software architecture.